clinwiki-org/clinwiki/README.md

     > **NOTE:** Changes to local .ts/.tsx files will be automatically applied to the running system

-1. Create a new user from the UI or Rails console
+1. Go to <http://localhost:3001> and sign in using the user email and password created in the Rails console

-1. To access the sub-site config and bulk update admin features, add admin role after creating a user.
-In Rails console, execute `User.find_by(email: "[email of the user]").add_role(:admin)`

-    > **NOTE**: Run this command from inside the `clinwiki` container.

 1. Create the default site by clicking on `Sites` under the profile dropdown on the top right hand side.
 Then click create site, fill out the form and click save.